clouddiary/webscraper-chatgpt/README.md

 # webscraper-chatgpt

-Web scraping is the process of automatically extracting data from websites using scripts.
-ChatGPT is able to generate the web scraping script code for you by just providing instructions.

 WOW!!
 ChatGPT really amazed me with its power.
 See attached PDF document where I instructed CHATGPT & it auto generated complete code for me.
+Web scraping is a process of automatically extracting data from websites using scripts.

 1) I asked ChatGPT to generate code for webscrapping a dummpy book site : https://books.toscrape.com/
   - ChatGPT first generated full code to dispaly scrapped output on screen.